Chocorean/aoc23/README.md

 On the bright side, I will from now work my model on paper before going straight to coding, in hopes that I can spot misconceptions before writing them.
 I like writing tests for small units of code so I'll keep doing it.
 And that is also ten days of AoC in a row.

 I wish I will redo this exercise in the future, well rested, and see if I can make what I had in mind at first.

+## Day 11

+I read the problem before going to bed, and waited to be awake this morning to give it a shot.
+Today was fairly easy, I was expecting part 2 to be some sort of path finding algorithm, but it was more about geometry.
+For once, I solve the problem in a way that was super easy to adapt for step 2.